armin-reichert/pacman/README.md

 ## Graph based path finding

-For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed, the *followTargetTile* behavior is sufficient.
+For simulating the ghost behavior from the original Pac-Man game, no graph based path finding is needed, the *headFor* behavior is sufficient.
 To also give an example how graph based path finding can be used, the *flee* behavior has been implemented differently from the original game.

 Shortest routes in the maze graph can be computed using the method *Maze.findPath(Tile source, Tile target)*.
 This method runs an A* or BFS algorithm on the underlying grid graph (A* sounds cooler than BFS :-).
 A* is rather useless here because the maze is represented by a (grid) graph where the distance between two vertices (neighbor tiles) is always equal.
 Thus the Dijkstra or A* path finding algorithms will just degenerate to BFS (correct me if I'm wrong).
 Of course you could represent the graph differently, for example with vertices only for crossings and weighted edges for passages.
 In that case, Dijkstra or A* would be useful.